callbellchat/callbell-public-docs/docs/zapier/getting_started.md

 ## What is Zapier?

 Zapier is a tool that allows you to connect apps you use every day to automate tasks and save time.
-You can connect any of our 2,000+ integrated apps together to make your own automations.
-What's more it's quick and easy to set up - you don't need to be a developer, anyone can make a Zap!
+You can connect with more than 2,000+ apps to make your own automations.

 ## How does Zapier work?

 Zapier uses a **Zap** to connect two or more apps together.

-A Zap is made up of a **Trigger** and one or more **Actions** or **Searches**.
+A Zap is made up of a **Trigger** and one or more **Actions**.

 Whenever the trigger happens in one app, Zapier will automatically perform the actions or searches in another app in order.